 RECRUITMENT NO: KCH 23-110

-JOB DUTIES: The Social Worker III position provides direct casework and related services for the full range of Behavioral Health cases within the scope of a department’s social work program; makes independent analysis of client’s situation; makes reasoned conclusion as to preferred course of action and provides necessary services and treatment; prepares case records and reports; and performs other related duties as assigned.
+JOB DUTIES: The Healthcare Services Specialist III position provides direct casework and related services for the full range of cases within the scope of a department’s social work program; makes independent analysis of client’s situation; makes reasoned conclusion as to preferred course of action and provides necessary services and treatment; prepares case records and reports; and performs other related duties as assigned.

 MUST BE AVAILABLE TO WORK SHIFTS AS NECESSARY BASED ON HOSPITAL OPERATIONS; SERVICES ARE PROVIDED 24/7.

 THE MINIMUM QUALIFICATION REQUIREMENTS ARE: Applicants must meet all of the following requirements.
 Please note that unless specifically indicated; the required education and experiences may not be gained concurrently.
 In addition, qualifying work experiences are based on a 40-hour work week.